Chicharrones Fried Pork Belly

 Place the pork belly in a pot so it lays flat in a single layer.
 You may need to cut your strips to a shorter length or use a larger pot if they don’t fit.

 Add Casa M Spice Co® Whole Hog®, salt, oregano, pepper, orange and lime juice.
-Then, add water.
+Then, add the 4 cups water.

 Cook uncovered over medium heat until all the liquid has evaporated.